statsig-io/docs/docs/metrics/archiving-metrics.md

 Once you select Delete, Statsig will check if this metric is used in any feature gates, experiments, or other metrics.
 While feature gate or experiment dependencies will be shown as soft warnings (no action necessary), metric dependencies will require you to remove the dependency first, before proceeding with the deletion, so that other dependent metric values are not impacted by this deletion.

 Once you have no metric dependencies, you will start a 24-hour grace period during which you'll be able to undo the deletion.
-In the Metrics Detail View page, you will see a new banner appear at the top of the page, indicating the start of the grace period. **Metric Deletion cannot be undone after the grace period.**
+In the Metrics Detail View page, you will see a new banner appear at the top of the page, indicating the start of the grace period.

+**Metric Deletion cannot be undone after the grace period.**

 ### Implications of Deleting a Metric
-_As soon as Delete button is clicked_
+_As soon as **Delete** button is clicked_
 - 24-hour grace period will start
 - Owners of Experiments and Gates using this metric will receive an email notification to be notified of potential impact upstream

-_After the 24-hour grace period._
+_After the 24-hour grace period has ended,_
 - Deleted metrics and their history will be removed from Statsig, and cannot be restored.
 - Deleted metrics will be removed from Pulse, including any time the deleted metric has been added to the Scorecard of an experiment or the Monitoring Metrics section of a Feature Gate